Candidate and Ballot Measure Forums

 The League provides several opportunities to hear the candidates and to learn about the ballot measures.
 To see a schedule of forums, please see our Calendar.

-You can view the following past forums on YouTube or by clicking on the following links:
+You can view the following past forums for the upcoming Primary on YouTube or by clicking on the following links:

 Key Dates for the March 3, 2020 Primary Presidential Election